Athlete/athlete-api-docs/resources/events.rst

 This is the name we've gave to the "hot" participations for a given user.
 If you ask for hot participants for a given user you'll get:

 * Active participants.
-I.e: Events currently active in which the user is participating in.
+I.e: Event instances currently active in which the user is participating in.
-* Events finished less than a week ago: The event is already done, the event participant is no longer active.
+* Event instances finished less than a week ago: The event instance is already done, the event participant is no longer active.
 But it's still hot.
-Of course, if the user uploads a workout, it doesn't have to count toward this event.
+Of course, if the user uploads a workout, it doesn't have to count toward this event participant.
 * All future event participants: The user is already registered for an event that has not yet started.
 The event participant is NOT active.
 Same rule than before.
 But you might want to show it to her/him.

 To query for this EventParticipants you must use the ``status`` attribute with the ``hot`` value.
 This is an example to query for all hot event participants for a given user: